ppgorecki/TDPClusters/README.md

 Consider a set *V* of voxels from in *Z<sup>3</sup>*, where *Z* is the set of integers.
 Two distinct voxels *v* and *w* are neighbors if the vector *v-w* belongs to the set *{-1, 0, 1}<sup>3</sup>*.
 This structure is recognized as a 26-connectivity graph on V.

-The Fgreedy heuristic estimates upper bounds for the following problem:
+The Fgreedy heuristic estimates upper bounds, called in the software **minscores**, for the following problem:

 **Given**: A collection of voxels *V* in *Z<sup>3</sup>* and a positive integer *k*.